T-count and T-depth of any multi-qubit unitary: Introduction

 For the design and analysis of our algorithm the following results (Section \ref{sec:provable}) have been crucial.
 Suppose $E$ is a unitary that is close to $\id$ in the global phase invariant distance i.e. $d(E,\id)\leq\epsilon$. $C_0$ is an $n$-qubit Clifford operator. $EC_0$ \emph{behaves almost like Clifford} $C_0$ i.e. it \emph{approximately inherits} some characteristics from $C_0$.
 First, expanding both $EC_0$ and $C_0$ in the Pauli basis, we can see that the absolute value of the coefficients (at each point) are \emph{almost equal} (\textbf{amplitude test}).
 Second, if we expand $(EC_0)P(EC_0)^{\dagger}$ in the Pauli basis then the absolute value of the coefficients is almost $1$ at $P'$ if $C_0PC_0^{\dagger}=P'$, and nearly zero at other points (\textbf{conjugation test}).
 These results may be of independent interest and can be used for resource-optimal synthesis in other bases as described below.

-Most universal gate sets consist of Clifford gates and one non-Clifford gate.
+Most discrete universal gate sets consist of Clifford gates and one non-Clifford gate.
 Consider one such set Clifford+A, where A is a non-Clifford gate and let $U_A$ is a unitary exactly implementable by this set.
 Since usually the cost of fault-tolerantly implementing the non-Clifford gate is higher, so we are required to optimize the A-count or A-depth, which are defined analogous to T-count and T-depth.
 One of the tricks in many resource-optimal-synthesis algorithms is to find a nice generating set $\mathcal{G}$ such that it has finite cardinality and $U_A$ can be decomposed as follows.

 Each $G_i\in\mathcal{G}$ has a specific property : A-count 1 or A-depth 1.
 Then we design a search algorithm to search for products of $G_i$ such that, we get $U_AC_0^{-1}$ (up to a global phase), or rather $U_A\left(\prod_iG_i\right)^{-1}$ is a Clifford.
-We know that for any universal gate set not all unitaries are exactly implementable.
-Let $V_A$ is one such unitary. $U_A$ is a unitary such that $d(U_A,V_A)\leq\epsilon$ and it has the minimum A-count or A-depth among all exactly implementable unitaries within $\epsilon$ distance of $V_A$.
+We know that for any discrete finite universal gate set not all unitaries are exactly implementable.
+Let $V_A$ be one such unitary. $U_A$ is a unitary such that $d(U_A,V_A)\leq\epsilon$ and it has the minimum A-count or A-depth among all exactly implementable unitaries within $\epsilon$ distance of $V_A$.
 Then we can perform amplitude test (Theorem \ref{thm:coeffEC}) and conjugation test (Theorem \ref{thm:conj}, Corollary \ref{cor:conjCliff}) and get an $\epsilon$-A-count-optimal or $\epsilon$-A-depth-optimal decomposition of $V_A$.
-So for other bases the main task remains to find such nice generating set, as has been found for Clifford+T \cite{2014_GKMR} (T-count), \cite{2021_GMM} (T-depth) and Clifford+CS \cite{2021_GRT} (CS-count, only for 2-qubit unitaries).
+So it will be interesting and useful to find such nice generating set for other bases, as has been found for Clifford+T \cite{2014_GKMR} (T-count), \cite{2021_GMM} (T-depth) and Clifford+CS \cite{2021_GRT} (CS-count, only for 2-qubit unitaries).
 One simple way of constructing $\mathcal{G}$ for count-optimality is to write $U_A$ as follows.

 In the above $A_{(q_i)}$ denotes the A-gate applied on qubit $q_i$. $C_0,\ldots, C_m, C_0'\ldots, C_m'\in\cliff_n$.
-So $\mathcal{G}=\{CA_{(q_i)}C^{\dagger}:C\in\cliff_n, i\in [n]\}$, which is obviously finite since the Clifford group is finite \cite{2008_O}.
-But exploiting some other algebraic properties, maybe we can do much better.
+So $\mathcal{G}=\{CA_{(q_i)}C^{\dagger}:C\in\cliff_n, i\in [n]\}$, which is obviously finite since the Clifford group is finite \cite{1998_CRSS,2008_O}.
+It is possible to get more compact sets by exploiting other algebraic properties (for example, \cite{2014_GKMR}).
 A generating set for depth-optimality can be constructed by conjugating products of at least $n$ A-gates on distinct qubits by Clifford, as has been done in \cite{2021_GMM}.